Skip to contents

 Pals are persistent, ergonomic LLM assistants designed to help you complete repetitive, hard-to-automate tasks quickly.

 The pal package ships with a number of pre-engineered “roles.”
-A pal role is a descriptor that succinctly describes what the pal is intended to do and serves as an identifier to match the pal with its prompt and interface.
+A pal role is a keyword that succinctly describes what the pal is intended to do and serves as an identifier to match the pal with its prompt and interface.
 A pal’s prompt is just a markdown file with enough context and examples to teach a model to carry out a given task well.
 A pal’s interface determines whether it replaces, prefixes, or suffixes the selected code.
 For example:

 • The "testthat" pal helps you transition your R package’s unit tests to the third edition of testthat.
 Its prompt shows the model how to convert to snapshot tests, disentangle nested expectations, and transition from deprecated functions.
 It replaces the selected code.